Skip to main content

 Profile

-Dr. Spasovski is a residential faculty at Mesa Community College English Department, where he teaches English composition and English as a Second Language (ESL).
-His areas of specialization are ESL, pragmatics, and cross-cultural studies.
-Dr. Spasovski's research and scholarly interests also include sociolinguistics, second language acquisition, and phonetics and phonology.
+Dr. Spasovski, a residential faculty member in Mesa Community Colleges English Department, teaches English composition and ESL.
+His expertise includes ESL, pragmatics, and cross-cultural studies, with research interests in sociolinguistics, second language acquisition, and phonology.

 Classes Taught